Province of Castellón

-Castellón (/es/); co-officially in Castelló /ca-valencia/) is a province in the northern part of the Valencian Community.
+The Province of Castellón (Provincia de Castellón /es/; Província de Castelló /ca-valencia/) is a province in the northern part of the Valencian Community in Spain.
+Its capital is the city of Castellón de la Plana.
+Other major cities of the province include Vila-real, Borriana, La Vall d'Uixó and Vinaròs.

 It is bordered by the provinces of Valencia to the south, Teruel to the west, Tarragona to the north, and by the Mediterranean Sea to the east.
 The western side of the province is in the mountainous Sistema Ibérico area.

+The province has a population of 627,620 in an area of 6633.98 km2 across its 135 municipalities.